-- Host a Feed Your Neighbor food drive booth at a Ralphs/Food 4 Less supermarket on April 30.
+- Host a Feed Your Neighbor food drive booth at a Ralphs/Food 4 Less supermarket or a location of your choice.
 Give a copy of the GSGLA-provided item list to shoppers and ask them to buy at least one item on the list to donate to a local food bank or pantry.
 Shoppers drop off their item(s) and return the list. - Make a list of two items that go together, e.g. spaghetti and sauce; peanut butter and jelly; tuna and crackers.
-Prior to April 30, collect these duos from family and friends and on April 30, go with leaders and parents to deliver the food to a designated GSGLA collection location (TBD, check website). - Draw a picture of a meal for a big family dinner.
+Prior to April 29, collect these duos from family and friends and in the month of April go with leaders and parents to deliver the food to a preferred GSGLA collection location or location of your choice. - Draw a picture of a meal for a big family dinner.
 What food items would be included?
 Make a list of at least four.
-Prior to April 30, collect these items from family and friends and on April 30, go with leaders/parents to deliver the food to a designated GSGLA collection location (TBD, check website).
+Prior to April 29, collect these items from family and friends and in the month of April go with leaders and parents to deliver the food to a preferred GSGLA collection location or location of your choice.